decred/politeia/politeiawww/api/v1/api.md

 ### `Authorize vote`

 Authorize a proposal vote.
 The proposal author must send an authorize vote request to indicate that the proposal is in its final state and is ready to be voted on before an admin can start the voting period for the proposal.
+The author can also revoke a previously sent vote authorization.

 **Route:** `POST /v1/proposals/authorizevote`